-Out-of-state tuition: The tuition charged by institutions to those students who do not meet the institution's or state's residency requirements.
+Out-of-state tuition: tuition charged by institutions to those students who do not meet the institution's or state's residency requirements.

-Part-time student (undergraduate): A student enrolled for fewer than 12 credits per semester or quarter, or fewer than 24 contact hours a week each term.
+Part-time student (undergraduate): stu enrolled for fewer than 12 credits per term/qtr, or fewer than 24 contact hours a week each term.

-Personal counseling: One-on-one or group counseling with trained professionals for students who want to explore personal, educational, or vocational issues.
+Personal counseling: One-on-one or group counseling w/ trained pros for students to explore personal/educational/ vocational issues.

-Post-baccalaureate certificate: An award that requires completion of an organized program of study requiring 18 credit hours beyond the bachelor's; designed for persons who have completed a baccalaureate degree but do not meet the requirements of academic degrees carrying the title of master.
+Post-baccalaureate certificate: award that requires completion of an organized study program requiring 18 cred hrs beyond the bachelor's; designed for persons who have completed a baccalaureate degree but do not meet the requirements of academic degrees carrying the title of master.